BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 and clouds!

-The Mexican 'aliens' (Sept 2023) are yet to be examined by a scientist who doesn't have a vested interest in their 'authenticity'.
-So, for now, I'm sitting on the fence about them!
+scientist who doesn't have a vested interest in their 'authenticity'.
+So, for now, the science world is sitting on the fence about them!
+My first reaction is that they are ancient

 The Closest Thing to Life, Jim!

-In 1978 I was observing the full Moon with my recently acquired vintage AE Optics 6" Newtonian and saw tiny blobs with little wiggly appendages moving slowly down the Moon's disc.
+In 1980 I was observing the full Moon with my recently acquired vintage AE Optics 6" Newtonian and saw tiny blobs with little wiggly appendages moving slowly down the Moon's disc.
 It looked for all the world like Space Invaders!
 I thought about it for a minute whilst I looked at the oddity with interest.
 After a few confused seconds I refocussed slightly to try focusing on the blobs, and discovered that it was a skein of geese flying across the Moon at very high altitude.

 The effect came about because the geese were just out of focus.
 The Moon, at infinity, was in focus, the geese at about 20,000 feet (6,000m), were not.
 With the geese out of focus they appeared as eerie wiggling diamond shaped blobs moving slowly down the Moon.